Trollope91/Milestone-Project-One/README.md

 # Luke's Portfolio

-## User-Centric Frontend Development Milestone Project.
+## User-Centric Front end Development Milestone Project.

 ![Project_image](/Assets/image/project-image.png)

-The Website presents my portfolio as a full stack web developer, prospective employers and partners will be able to acess my skill and find out information relating to my self, as well as contact me and find social links to other platforms.
+The Website presents my portfolio as a full stack web developer, prospective employers and partners will be able to access my skill and find out information relating to my self, as well as contact me and find social links to other platforms.

 This project is for educational purposes only.